 Expert tip: Take the hassle of writing your own DMCA policy away with our disclaimer generator.
 It will save you hours of work and possible costly legal mistakes.

 Countering a DMCA Takedown Notice

 In the counter-notice, you need to first make sure that your claim is completely true.
-You will need to swear by the counter-notice you send which will be under penalty of perjury.
+You will need to swear in the counter-notice you send which will be under penalty of perjury.
 This means that if you were to provide any false information, you could be sued for damages.

 The counter-notice is there when site owners feel that the DMCA takedown was done mistakenly.
 It is submitted to the hosting provider after the content has been taken down due to a takedown notice being served.
 There is no way of delaying the takedown and your counter can only start once the takedown has occurred.

 For this, you will need to first identify the mistake.
-Some examples of mistakes include: you actually having a license to use the content, complaining party not actually having copyrights of the material, the content is protected by the fair-use policy, and the work has an open-source license.
+Some examples of mistakes include: you actually having a license to use the content, the complaining party not actually having copyrights of the material, the content is protected by the fair-use policy, and the work has an open-source license.

 If you are certain that the content falls under one of these premises then you have all the rights to file a counter-notice.

 Be sure to consult your lawyer before issuing a counter-notice.
 Copyright laws are very complex and can go well above the heads of most.
 Once you have decided to move ahead with the notice, you then write to your hosting provider.